scribbletune/scribbletune.com/_pages/melody.md

 scribble.midi(clip1, 'clip1.mid')
 ```

-Additionally, to make it sound interesting, let's render out the same clip with a longer note length.
-By default it's set to 4n (quarter notes), we ll create a clip which uses 2n (half notes) as it's `subdiv` property (which sets default note length).
+Additionally, to make it sound interesting, let's create another clip with a longer note length but the same notes and pattern.
+In Scribbletune note lengths are set to 4n (quarter notes) by default.
+We can change this by using the `subdiv` property.
+For this example, we ll create a clip which uses 2n (half notes) as the `subdiv` (which sets default note length).

 ```
 const clip2 = scribble.clip({
   notes,